 Our R&D Pipeline

-A3IS has proven to kill ESKAPE as well as critical and high priority WHO specified pathogens and established biofilms with no resistance observed.
+A3IS has been proven to kill ESKAPE as well as critical and high priority WHO specified pathogens and established biofilms with no resistance observed.

 A3IS is a viable alternative to increasingly ineffective antibiotics.